Abstract-X/xcept/README.md

 __main__.SomeError: Error (a='a_value')!
 ```

-If a template contains unknown replacement fields, the `UnknownFieldWarning` occurs and the value is set to `<UNKNOWN>`:
+If a message template contains unknown replacement fields, the `UnknownFieldWarning` occurs and the value is set to `<UNKNOWN>`:

 ```python3
 >>> error = FooError("Error ({a=}, {b=}, {c=})!", a="a_value")